yakobie/acnhpoker/README.md

 	* Redo the "Map Dropper" with mini map control.
 * R12.3
 	* Added "Remove item..." option to bulk spawn item
-	* Added Auto-save detection to try and avoid crashes due to write durning saveing.
+	* Added Auto-save detection to try and avoid crashes due to write during auto save.
 	* Added background color for the "Map Dropper"
-	* Added a bit more code and a log file to try and cath exception.
+	* Added a bit more code and a log file to try and catch exception.
 * R13
 	* Update for Game version number 1.7.0
 * R13.1